 The Medical Assistance Personal Care Program helps qualified chronically ill and disabled persons to remain in their homes by providing assistance with activities of daily living.
 For more information about this program, click here.

-The Resource Coordination Program is the local community gateway for services with the Developmental Disabilities Administration (DDA).
+The Coordination of Community Services Program is the local community gateway for services with the Developmental Disabilities Administration (DDA).

 Program staff educates the community about DDA eligibility and services, assists individuals with developmental disabilities apply for services with the DDA, and help locate local services.
 For more information, click here.